-The best place to go to get a "crash course" in sports insurance basics is under the Risk Management section of the Dixie Youth Baseball insurance website.
-We recommend the Free Report entitled "How to Avoid The 7 Deadly Sins When Buying Sports Insurance."
+The best place to go to get a “crash course” in sports insurance basics is under the Risk Management tab on the upper navigation bar of the Dixie Youth Baseball insurance page.
+We recommend the free report entitled “7 Critical Mistakes to Avoid When Buying Sports Insurance.”

-The $250,000 Accident policy pays covered medical bills on behalf of injured participants.
-It does not have a deductible.
-The coverage is "excess" which means that other collectable insurance such as a parent's health insurance must respond first before the "excess" Accident policy will pay any bills.
-In the event that there is no existing insurance in force on the injured participant, the "excess" Accident policy becomes "primary" and pays from the first dollar up to the policy limit of $250,000.
+The $250,000 Accident policy pays covered medical bills on behalf of injured participants with no deductible.
+The coverage is “excess,” which means that other collectable insurance, such as a parent’s health insurance, must respond first before the excess Accident policy will pay any bills.
+In the event that there is no existing insurance in force on the injured participant, the excess Accident policy becomes primary and pays from the first dollar up to the policy limit of $250,000.

-The $2,000,000 General Liability policy protects the Dixie Youth League and its covered persons against covered lawsuits alleging injury to a spectator or player.
-This policy provides an attorney for your defense and will pay up to the policy limit in the event of a settlement or a jury verdict.
+The $2 million General Liability policy protects the Dixie Youth League and its covered persons against lawsuits alleging injury to a spectator or player.
+This policy provides a defense attorney and will pay up to the policy limit in the event of a settlement or a jury verdict.

-The $1,000,000 Directors & Officers Liability policy ($2,000,000 limit available) protects the Dixie Youth League and its covered persons against covered lawsuits alleging discrimination based on age, sex, race, or handicap; wrongful suspension or termination of league personnel or players; failure to follow your own rules or by-laws when making a decision; and other similar alleged violations of someone's federal, state, or constitutional rights.
+The $1 million Directors & Officers Liability policy ($2 million limit available) protects the Dixie Youth League and its covered persons against lawsuits alleging discrimination based on age, sex, race, or handicap, wrongful suspension or termination of league personnel or players, failure to follow your own rules or by-laws, and other similarly alleged violations of someone’s federal, state, or constitutional rights.

 The $25,000 Crime policy protects a league against a monetary loss caused by theft or embezzlement by its volunteers.